reactive/data-client/website-2/blog/2021-08-29-Experimental-useController.md

 - Only operates on the normalized results, often arrays of strings
   - This is non-intuitive as this doesn't relate directly to the data's form and requires understanding of internals
   - Code is confusing with two ordered args and necessary default handling
-  - Lack of access to entities means sorting is not possible
-  - Can only update top level results, which means lists nested inside entities cannot be updated
 - Is provided as an argument to the fetch rather than endpoint
   - Makes variable arguments impossible, and hard to reason about
   - Makes pattern reuse still require explicit wiring